 No. Orthodontic treatment doesn’t hurt, but it might cause you some mild discomfort at various stages of your treatment.
 This usually occurs when you have your braces tightened or your Invisalign aligners changed.
 However, this discomfort only lasts a day or two and can be treated with over-the-counter pain relief.

 There is no one answer to this because every patient is different.
 Depending on the age of the patient and the severity of the problem, orthodontic treatment can take between six and 30 months.

 Orthodontic treatment is an investment but we do have finance plans and payment options in place to help make treatment affordable.
 It’s important to remember that you’re paying for the expertise of a highly qualified, specialist orthodontist so you are getting your money’s worth!
 It’s also worth noting that treating orthodontic problems early may be less costly than the restorative dental care required to treat more serious problems that can develop in later years.

 Do I have to wear braces as an adult patient?

 There are a number of different treatment options available to our adult patients.
 The virtually invisible Invisalign aligners are one option.
 Other options include discreet braces, such as clear braces which blend in with the colour of your teeth and lingual braces which sit behind your teeth.

 Is Invisalign as effective as braces?

 Yes!
 And in some instances, it may be even more beneficial to have Invisalign.
-Dr Tselepis is recognised as a platinum provider of Invisalign which means he’s highly experienced using this discreet treatment method.
+Dr Tselepis is recognised as a diamond provider of Invisalign which means he’s highly experienced using this discreet treatment method.
 You will be advised which type of orthodontic treatment will be most beneficial for you at your free Invisalign consultation.